localgovdrupal/docs/docs/src/devs/features/directories-technical.md

 * Place the Facet Block that is then created.

 One reason to do this would be to import controlled vocabularies like [OpenActive](https://www.openactive.io/) or [the LGAs lists](https://standards.esd.org.uk/).
 There is an experimental module [LocalGov Vocab](https://github.com/localgovdrupal/localgov_vocab) that could help to syncronise these.

+### Staging 'Directory facet types'

+By default facet types are not exported to configuration and are treated as content an administrator user can create on production.
+Normally if you want to control Facet types you will be using Taxonomy term.
+If you want the Facet Types additionally in configuration set:
+`$settings['localgov_directories_stage_site'] = TRUE;`
+They will be then exported with other configuration.
+Any types that exist in configuration will be imported.

 ## Useful links